Facial Reduction and Partial Polyhedrality: Distance to polyhedrality, FRA-Poly and tightness

 \end{enumerate}

 Note that in Phase 2, the cone $\hat{\stdCone}$ is polyhedral, therefore, both \eqref{eq:red_dual} and \eqref{eq:red} are polyhedral problems.
-Therefore, strict complementary solutions are ensured to exist, which is a consequence of Goldman-Tucker Theorem and also follows from the results of McLinden \cite{McLinden82} and Akg\"ul \cite{Akgul84}.
-We also remark that a strict complementary solution of a polyhedral problem can be found by solving a single linear program, see, for instance, the article by Freund, Roundy and Todd \cite{FRT85} and the related work by Mehrotra and Ye \cite{MY93}.
+Therefore, strictly complementary solutions are ensured to exist, which is a consequence of Goldman-Tucker Theorem and also follows from the results of McLinden \cite{McLinden82} and Akg\"ul \cite{Akgul84}.
+We also remark that a strictly complementary solution of a polyhedral problem can be found by solving a single linear program, see, for instance, the article by Freund, Roundy and Todd \cite{FRT85} and the related work by Mehrotra and Ye \cite{MY93}.

 We now try to motivate the next proposition.
 At Phase 2, a single facial reduction iteration is performed.
-Typically, we would build the problems \eqref{eq:red_dual} and \eqref{eq:red} using $\stdCone = \stdFace$ and start from that.
-In this setting, the next reducing direction would, in principle, belong to $\stdFace^*$.
+In the usual facial reduction approach, we would build the problems \eqref{eq:red_dual} and \eqref{eq:red} using $\stdCone = \stdFace$ and seek a reducing direction belonging to $\stdFace^*$.
 The subtle point in Phase 2 is that we use $\hat \stdCone$ in place of $\stdFace$, which is potentially larger since the nonpolyhedral blocks were relaxed to their span.
 This restricts our search for reducing directions to $\hat \stdCone^*$, which is potentially smaller than $\stdFace^*$.
 However, the proof in Proposition \ref{prop:min_face} will show that, at this stage, any reducing direction must be already confined to $\hat \stdCone^*$.

 \begin{proposition} The output face of Phase 2 is $\minFaceD$ and there exists $\hat s$ as in Steps 3. and 4. \end{proposition} \begin{proof} Suppose that the output face $\stdFace$ of Phase 1 satisfies $\stdFace \neq \minFaceD$.
 By Lemma 3.2 in \cite{article_waki_muramatsu}, there is a reducing direction $x$ such that $x \in \stdFace ^* \cap \ker \stdMap \cap \{c\}^\perp$ and $x \not \in \stdFace ^\perp$.
 Due to Proposition \ref{prop:phase1}, any such reducing direction $x$ satisfies $\inProd{x}{s'} = 0$, which implies that $x_j \in ({\stdFace ^j})^\perp = ({\spanVec \stdFace ^j})^\perp$ for every $j$ such that $\stdFace ^j$ is not polyhedral, since $s_j' \in \reInt \stdFace ^j $ for those $j$.
 Therefore, the possible reducing directions are confined to the polyhedral cone $\hat \stdCone^*$, where $\hat \stdCone$ is the cone in Step 1. of Phase 2.